AmperSam-git/baserom-template/README.md

 ## Clean Up & Finish

 You're all set!
-You can delete this README and the one in `common` plus all Download links if you desire.
+You can delete this README and the one in `common` plus all Download links and the TIPS file if you want.
 Now get Hacking!